-The City Council is being asked to provide input to staff on potential service enhancements for the Goleta Valley Library service area.
 The Council may choose to forego providing any definitive input at this time on a preferred solution, and instead direct staff to conduct more research on services and programming options.
+However, grant funding may be forfeited.

 Reviewed By: Legal Review By: Approved By: